hiteshtalhilyani/AWS-Cloud-WebApp/README.md

 # AWS-Cloud-WebApp - Lift and Shift

-In this project we will follow Lift and Shift method to host our WebApp in AWS
+In this project we will follow Lift and Shift method to host our local WebApp in AWS

+# AWS Cloud Webapp - Refactoring
+Another branch where we will use PaaS and SaaS services of AWS Cloud like elastic memcached, RabbitMQ, RDS-MySQL